 A proper bibimbap includes 5 colors that relate to the five elements of the Earth and five important organs of the body:

 See if your kid chefs can identify which ingredient in their bibimbap represents which organ in their body!

-Check out this book, Bee-bim Bop!
-By Linda Sue Park for a wonderful story about a modern Korean-American family and the intention behind the dish, and our very own Global Taste Buds cookbook for more inspiration!
+Check out our Facebook Live Video, and this book, Bee-bim Bop!
+By Linda Sue Park for a wonderful story about a modern Korean-American family and the intention behind the dish.
+And please don't forget that our very own Global Taste Buds cookbook for more inspiration!

 Subscribe to our newsletter, The Turnip, to receive exclusive discounts and updates, insider tips + tricks from our awesome team, and instant access to the Sticky Fingers Cooking Starter Kit for free!